cursorless-dev/cursorless/docs/contributing/CONTRIBUTING.md

 ### Running a subset of tests

 The entire test suite takes a little while to run (1-2 mins), so you may want to run just a subset of the tests.

+To specify the set of tests to run, run the VSCode task "Edit test subset file".
+To do this, choose "Tasks: Run Task" from the command pallete.
+Or if you have the cursorless-talon-dev files installed, say "edit test subset".

-To do that, use the "Run test subset" launch config instead of the usual "Extension Tests".
+To run that subset of tests, use the "Run test subset" launch config instead of the usual "Extension Tests".

-On the very first run, instead of running the tests, it will create `packages/common/src/testUtil/testSubsetGrep.txt` and open it for editing, so that you can specify which tests to run.
-It'll also display an error message (sadly unavoidable), which you can dismiss.
-On all subsequent runs, it will use the contents of that file.
-That file is not tracked by git, so edit it as desired.

 ## Code formatting